-With adequate upkeep, your air conditioner will deliver worry-free cooling for a long time.
-But, similar to any other appliance in your home, it will eventually need to be replaced.
-Knowing when to get a new one is key to prevent pricey repairs, costly energy bills and interrupted comfort.
+With ample upkeep, your air conditioner will deliver worry-free cooling for a long time.
+But, like any other machine in your residence, it will at some point need to be updated.
+Knowing when to get a new one is key to prevent pricey repairs, expensive utility bills and interruptions to your comfort.

-When it comes to being cool and your house’s energy efficiency, our Booneville Heating & Cooling pros have your best interests at heart.
+When it involves being cool and your house’s energy efficiency, our Booneville Heating & Cooling professionals have your best interests at heart.
 There’s a lot that goes into deciding when your air conditioner requires replacement.
-Here are a couple of points you should consider when you’re thinking about replacing your 15-year-old air conditioner.
+Here are a few points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

 Age

-In most instances, the Department of Energy says many air conditioners last for 15–20 years.
-If yours is 15 years old, it’s well past the midpoint.
-It’s recommended to get started preparing for air conditioning installation before it wears out so you aren’t roasting while you’re waiting for installation.
+On average, the Department of Energy says many air conditioners work for 15–20 years.
+If yours is 15 years old, it’s well past the halfway point.
+It’s recommended to get started preparing for air conditioning installation before it wears out so you aren’t sweltering while you’re waiting for installation.

 Dependability

-How reliable is your air conditioner?
+How trustworthy is your air conditioner?
 Does it cool dependably, even on the toastiest days?
-Or is it regularly malfunctioning?
-When your air conditioner is less trustworthy it’s time to start thinking about getting an updated one.
+Or is it frequently malfunctioning?
+When your air conditioner becomes less trustworthy it’s time to initiate preparing to get an updated one.

-Over your air conditioner’s life cycle, it’s normal for it to need several little repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just install a new one.
+Over your air conditioner’s life cycle, it’s normal for it to need a few minor repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just get a new one.

 Energy Efficiency

-Every air conditioner comes with a SEER rating, which measures how well it uses electricity to create cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal guidelines.
-However, your air conditioner loses efficiency as it gets older.
+Every air conditioner includes a SEER rating, which ranks how efficiently it consumes electricity to create cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal rules.
+However, your air conditioner becomes less efficient as it ages.

-Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are often costlier but could pay for themselves over time through more energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+As of now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are usually costlier but could pay for themselves over their life span through more energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

 Comfort

-Are you comfortable when your air conditioner is working?
-Or are you constantly dialing down the temperature to remain cool?
-An older air conditioner could have problems keeping your home comfy because of lower efficiency.
-An updated air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of cooling at full speed all the time, these air conditioners operate at multiple speeds to adapt your comfort.
+Are you comfy when your air conditioner is on?
+Or are you continuously dialing down the temperature to keep cool?
+An older air conditioner might have trouble keeping your home comfy as a result of lower efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of operating at full speed constantly, these air conditioners operate at multiple speeds to fine-tune your comfort.

 Noise

 Your air conditioner should give cooling you can feel, not hear.
-If noise is a concern, call us about getting a variable-speed air conditioner.
-Most of these air conditioners operate at a sound level that’s comparable to a regular conversation.
+If noise is bothering you, ask us about getting a variable-speed air conditioner.
+Many of these air conditioners operate at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a wise method to maximize your energy efficiency, with very little effort necessary from you.
-And, depending on the rebates available from your utility company, you may be able to get a free smart thermostat or get one for very little.
-The majority of these thermostats can pick up on your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or away and adjust temperatures as necessary.
+Getting a smart thermostat is a wise approach to maximize your energy efficiency, with not much effort required from you.
+And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for a greatly reduced price.
+Many of these thermostats can learn from your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or out and about and change temps as necessary.

-If you rely on an older air conditioner, a smart thermostat might not work with it.
-Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.
+If you have an outdated air conditioner, a smart thermostat might not work with it.
+Upgrading your air conditioner is a wise method to ensure smart thermostat compatibility.

 If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being made because of its damaging effects on the ozone layer.
-You can see if your air conditioner has R-22 by looking at the sticker on the outside unit, which will show the refrigerant type.
+Also known as R-22 refrigerant, Freon is no longer being made because of its negative effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will include the refrigerant style.

-If your air conditioner is working fine, you can keep on using it.
-However, if it ever has a refrigerant leak, solving the problem will be pricey.
-That’s because Freon is only available in limited, recycled amounts.
+If your air conditioner is running fine, you can keep on using it.
+However, if it ever experiences a refrigerant leak, repairing the problem will be expensive.
+That’s due to the fact Freon is only available in decreased, recycled amounts.

-If you’re still debating whether you should replace your 15-year-old air conditioner within the immediate future, consider this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
-And those savings can really add up as time passes.
+If you’re still debating whether you should replace your 15-year-old air conditioner now, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
+And those savings can really build up over time.

-We know that air conditioner cost is your top question.
-That’s why partnering with Booneville Heating & Cooling for air conditioning installation in Booneville and surrounding areas is simple and affordable.
-Our techs will help you choose the right solution for your needs and then review all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.
+We are aware that air conditioner cost is your number one question.
+That’s why partnering with Booneville Heating & Cooling for air conditioning installation in Booneville and surrounding areas is easy and affordable.
+Our technicians will help you find the right model for your needs and then review all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.